scfurl/m3addon/README.md

 ### Load h5

-A monocle3 cds can be created from a vector of folders as such:
+A monocle3 cds can be created from a vector of cellranger folders as such:

 ```
 cds<-load_cellranger_data_h5(folders)